X-Plane/XPlane2Blender/README.md

 [![Build Status](https://travis-ci.org/der-On/XPlane2Blender.svg?branch=v3-3)](https://travis-ci.org/der-On/XPlane2Blender)

 # Introduction
-This addon for Blender 2.78 and up makes it possible to export models made in Blender to the X-Plane object format (.obj).
-Despite the name "XPlane2Blender", there is no import feature.
+This addon for Blender 2.78 and up makes it possible to export models made in Blender to the X-Plane object format (.obj). **Despite the name "XPlane2Blender", there is no import feature.**

+## Contact Us

+The best way to contact us is through [a bug report](https://github.com/der-On/XPlane2Blender/issues).
+Otherwise, e-mail **ted at x-plane dot com**, especially if you're worried about the security of your payware models while we debug them.

 ## General Requirements
-- Blender 2.78 or higher
+- Blender 2.78 or 2.79
-- Latest non-beta version of XPlane2Blender
+- Latest non-beta version of [XPlane2Blender](https://github.com/der-On/XPlane2Blender/releases/latest)

-People wishing to develop the plugin should the tutorial on Plugin Development in the manual.
+People wishing to develop the plugin should read the tutorial on Plugin Development in the manual.

 ## Automatic Installation
 **Note: This process will override an existing copy of the plugin!** To backup your current version of the plugin, see the manual instructions in the [manual](https://der-on.gitbooks.io/xplane2blender-docs/content/v3.4/34_installation.html). **Always make backups of your work, especially when beta testing, as newer versions may not be backwards compatibility.** Read the release notes for more details.